 Sex slayer and serial rapist Paul Bernardo believes he deserves to live in the more comfortable and less restrictive confines of a medium-security prison.
 After 18 lonely years in the mind-numbing isolation of a super-secure segregation unit inside maximum-security Kingston Penitentiary, Bernardo has asked for a transfer to a lower-security prison, sources tell me.
 Soon, he will have to be moved to a new home because Kingston Pen is slated to close.
 Bernardo covets a spot at medium-security Bath Institution, a complex of cottage-style dormitories on a sprawling 640-acre lakefront property just west of Kingston, according to my sources.
 Bernardo wants to stay in Ontario to remain close to family.
 He does not want to be shipped to a penitentiary in another province.
 Bernardo has been visited in prison by his mother, according to sources.

 Criminal defence lawyers Michael Edelson (inset) and his partner Vince Clifford took extraordinary precautions in the handling of the sensational sex-murder case of Russell Williams.
 I had a chance to interview the veteran Ottawa lawyers (full audio after the jump) who defended Williams, the former airbase commander who pleaded guilty to raping and murdering two women.
-The revelations from the lawyers form the core of this feature story that I wrote for Canadian Lawyer magazine.
+The revelations from the lawyers form the core of a feature story that I wrote for Canadian Lawyer magazine.

 (Olson died behind bars on September 30, 2011)